The Effects of Stress on Your Body

 1. The Stress Response

 When we encounter a stressful situation, our bodies respond by activating the "fight or flight" response.
-This response triggers a cascade of physiological changes, including releasing stress hormones like cortisol and adrenaline.
+This response triggers a cascade of physiological changes, including the release of stress hormones like cortisol and adrenaline.
 These changes prepare the body to deal with immediate threats by increasing heart rate, dilating airways, and redirecting blood flow to essential organs.

-While this response can be beneficial in short bursts, chronic stress can lead to an overactivation of the stress response system, which can have long-term consequences on our health.
+While this response can be beneficial in short bursts, chronic stress can lead to an overactivation of the stress response system, resulting in long-term consequences for our health.

 2. Effects on the Cardiovascular System